angeliki-tzanou/datasci_3_eda/eda automatic-html files/Description.md

-The first html file: automaticEDA.html
+The first HTML file: automaticEDA.html
-- includes all outliers without the 0 values being extracted The second html file:
+- includes all outliers without the 0 values being extracted The second html file: (has NO missing values)
-- includes number outliers with the 0 values extracted in order to NOT have any missing values in the dataset.
+- includes number outliers with the 0 values extracted and replaced with the mean, in order to NOT have any missing values in the dataset.